argoproj/argo-events/docs/signal-guide.md

 # Signal Guide
 Signals are the sensor's dependencies.
 To take advantage of the certain signal sources, you can follow this guide to help you getting started installing these other services on your kubernetes cluster.
-If you need to reference the underlying sensor api, please use the [api-guide](sensor-api.md).

 ## What is a signal?
 A `signal` is a dependency, namely: